tze-min/covid/README.md

 # Coronavirus Analytics
-Analysing Coronavirus infection and vaccination rates

-A project that looks at infection, death and vaccination rates for Covid-19 across the world.
-The dataset came from Our World in Data.
+This project looks at infection, death and vaccination rates for Covid-19 across the world, using data from Our World in Data.

-My aim for this was to get more practice with writing SQL queries in MS SQL Server on data imported from csv, as well as with connecting the database to Tableau for visualisations.
+### Project aims

+1. Exploratory data analysis in SQL of data imported into MS SQL Server database -- using aggregates, partitions, views and common table expressions
+2. Connecting database to Tableau for visualisations -- using custom SQL queries

+### Progress and next steps

+Working Tableau dashboard can be found [here](https://public.tableau.com/views/Covid-19InfectionsandDeaths_16573831880360/Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link).

+To focus on forming more specific questions to be answered by the dashboard, especially with regards to the status of Covid-19 infections and deaths in Asian countries, the relationship between vaccinations and infections/death rates, and potential shifts in infections/death rates of various coronavirus strains.

+Future: look for data on the state/province level of each country.

-## References
+### References

 Hannah Ritchie, Edouard Mathieu, Lucas Rodés-Guirao, Cameron Appel, Charlie Giattino, Esteban Ortiz-Ospina, Joe Hasell, Bobbie Macdonald, Diana Beltekian and Max Roser (2020) - "Coronavirus Pandemic (COVID-19)".
 Published online at OurWorldInData.org.
 Retrieved from: 'https://ourworldindata.org/coronavirus' [Online Resource]